delehef/asgart/README.md

 ```
 {
         "strand1": {
                 "name":   first strand filename,
-                "length": FATA file length,
+                "length": FASTA file total content length,
                 "map": [
                         {
                                 "name":     FASTA fragment name,
                                 "position": offset in the FASTA file,
                                 "length":   FASTA fragment length
                         }
                 ]
         },

         "strand2": {
                 "name":   second strand filename,
-                "length": FATA file length,
+                "length": FASTA file total content length,
                 "map": [
                         {
                                 "name":     FASTA fragment name,
                                 "position": offset in the FASTA file,
                                 "length":   FASTA fragment length
                         }
                 ]
         },

         "settings": {
                 "probe_size":             probe size used,
                 "max_gap_size":           maximal gap size used,
                 "min_duplication_length": minimal length for a duplicon,
                 "max_cardinality":        maximal size of a family,
                 "skip_masked":            were masked nucleotides skipped?,
                 "interlaced":             were interlaced looked for?
         },

         "sds": [
                 {
                         "left":         position of the left arm in the first file,
                         "right":        position of the right arm in the second file,
                         "length":       length of the duplication (bp),
                         "reversed":     true if the duplication is reversed, false else,
                         "complemented": true if the duplication is complemented, false else
+                        "identity":     the Jaccard distance between the two duplicons
                 },
                 ...
         ]